- $ Billion+ Won

 Verdicts & Settlements

-Here are some of the many wrongful death cases Morgan & Morgan’s Orlando attorneys have been involved in, as well as the compensation we successfully got for our clients.
+Here are some of the many wrongful death cases Morgan & Morgan’s Orlando lawyers have been involved in, as well as the compensation we successfully got for our clients.

 - $3 million settlement in a medical malpractice wrongful death lawsuit, in which medical professionals failed to diagnose and treat a 38-year-old father’s infection, causing his death.